Marshall Eugene DeWolfe: Family

 DeWolfe married Esther Naomi Neely.
 Their son, George Warren DeWolfe (1914–1968), and daughter, Eugenia DeWolfe (1911–1978), were the principal heirs to the estate left by their grandmother Florence Harding following her death on November 21, 1924.

 Death

-DeWolfe died of the effects of alcoholism and tuberculosis in Colorado on January 1, 1915, at the age of 34.
+DeWolfe died from pneumonia in Denver, Colorado on January 1, 1915, at the age of 34.
 He is buried in an unmarked grave in the DeWolfe family plot in Marion Cemetery.

 When Warren G. Harding ran for President in 1920, his wife skillfully bluffed reporters into believing that she had been a widow, not a divorcee, when they married.
 When she became First Lady, her former husband and son were forbidden topics at the White House and in the press.